 Only a few hours ride from Manila, the Province of Batangas is one of the most famous city getaways in the Philippines.
 Famous for the Taal Lake, the Taal heritage town and numerous diving spots in Anilao, anyone can find something of interest for them.
-Even though it’s best visited on a weekend trip, spending one day in Batangas is a still perfect amount of time to unwind and enjoy any of its activities.
+Even though it’s best visited on a weekend trip, spending one day in Batangas is just what you need to unwind and relax thanks to its many activities.

 What’s the best time to visit Batangas?